 - Composites Engineering

-- Advanced Computational Methods in Engineering
+- Advanced Computational Methods I

 - Fuel Cells, batteries and photovoltaic systems I

 SESS6061 not available for students who have already taken SESS3010.

 - Aerospace CFD

 - Spacecraft Instrumentation

 - Advanced Digital Control

 - Failure of Materials

 - Design Search & Optimisation 2 – Case Studies